titanturtles/titanturtles.github.io/cybercamp.md

 [Register for 2025 Summer CyberCamp](https://www.zeffy.com/ticketing/2025-titanturtles-cyberpatriot-cybercamp).

-**(Please note, when you pay through zeffy, please set the extra fee to $0.
-We are not receiving these fees.
-Therefore, we cannot refund you these fees.)**
+**(Please note, when you pay through zeffy, set the optional fee to $0.
+We are not receiving these optional fees.
+Therefore, we cannot refund you these fees in case a refund occurs.)**

 It is 100% refundable if you decided to withdraw before June 1st, 2025.
 After June 1st, no refund will be given.